s-block/monzo-mcp/docs/wiki/Docker-Deployment.md

 2. terminate TLS at a maintained reverse proxy or gateway;
 3. preserve the original `Authorization` header;
 4. do not log request headers or MCP bodies;
-5. restrict request body size and idle duration appropriately for MCP;
+5. retain the application's request-body and concurrency bounds;
+6. enforce per-client rates, connection counts, body size, and idle duration;
-6. use the external hostname in `MONZO_MCP_HTTP_ALLOWED_HOSTS`;
+7. use the external hostname in `MONZO_MCP_HTTP_ALLOWED_HOSTS`;
-7. list only trusted browser origins in `MONZO_MCP_HTTP_ALLOWED_ORIGINS`; and
+8. list only trusted browser origins in `MONZO_MCP_HTTP_ALLOWED_ORIGINS`; and
-8. disable public access to `/mcp` unless an authenticated client genuinely needs it.
+9. disable public access to `/mcp` unless an authenticated client genuinely needs it.

 The application disables proxy-header trust.
 If ingress needs client address